 Answer: (a)

-Explanation: Article 17, under the Right to Equality, specifically abolishes ‘Untouchability’ and forbids its practice in any form.
+Explanation: Article 17 under the Right to Equality (Articles 14-18) explicitly states that “‘Untouchability’ is abolished and its practice in any form is forbidden.”

 Q24.
 A Proclamation of National Emergency must be approved by both Houses of Parliament within: